SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

     sudo docker compose logs | more
     ```

 3. Check that you correctly declared the `ports` section in the `docker-compose.yml` file.
-They MUST be the sames as the ports declared in the `intakes.yaml` file.
+They MUST be the same as the ports declared in the `intakes.yaml` file.
 For instance, if you declared 4 technologies on ports `25020`, `25021`, `25022` and `25023`, the ports line the `docker-compose.yml` has to be `"25020-25023:25020-25023"`.

 4. Verify that traffic is incoming from your log source, meaning no firewall is blocking the events.
     ```bash